junxit/us-congress-bills-115/bill.md

 ## § 5.
 GAO review

-Not later than 2 years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a study on the third party testing program developed under this Act.
+Not later than two years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a study on the third party testing program developed under this Act.
 Such study shall include a review of the following:

 - **(1)** Any efficiencies or gains in effectiveness achieved in the Administration’s operations as a result of such program.
 - **(2)** The degree to which the Administration conducts timely and regular oversight of entities engaged in such testing.